aklambert/wellness-journal-web/.github/ISSUE_TEMPLATE/other-task.md

 ---

-**Is your feature request related to a problem?
+**Is this task related to a problem?
 If so, please describe the problem.**
 A clear and concise description of what the problem is.
 (Ex.
 I'm always frustrated when [...]):

 **Describe the solution you'd like**